Getting Ready

 Helicopter Charter Flight Baggage Restrictions:

-Please pack as lightly as you can and leave any unnecessary items at home or with the expediter in Smithers.
-Please limit your baggage to three items, totaling no more than 70 pounds combined:
+Guests are asked to pack as lightly as they can and to leave any unnecessary items at home or with the expediter in Smithers.
+Please limit baggage to three items, totaling no more than 70 pounds combined:

 1. One soft-sided duffel bag